cknave/python-dos-like/README.rst

 This library has been tested on Linux and Windows.
 It builds on macOS, however running in the background raises an AppKit assertion.
 Building on WebAssembly should be a real challenge.

-The lifecycle of graphics, music, and sound loaded from dos-like is not managed, and is likely leaking memory.